kaiakairos/sandboxGame/README.md

--this is the old repository before adding c++ gdextension stuff to it -it will not be updated anymore
+- this is the old repository before adding c++ gdextension stuff to it
+- it will not be updated anymore

 - This is a project for the Godot Engine version 4.2 stable.
 - Currently only the project files are available.